Octavian-ai/mac-graph/README.md

 # MacGraph
 The MacGraph network.
 An Irish attempt at intelligence.
 Puns not included.

-This codebase implements graph question answering, using [CLEVR-graph](https://github.com/Octavian-ai/clevr-graph) as the dataset and [MACnets](https://arxiv.org/abs/1803.03067) as the reasoning architecture.
+This codebase implements graph question answering (GQA), using [CLEVR-graph](https://github.com/Octavian-ai/clevr-graph) as the dataset and [MACnets](https://arxiv.org/abs/1803.03067) as the reasoning architecture.

 ## Project status